Please also consult our

-Complete an online application for a degree transfer form in the online application by March 1st and follow Stage 2.
+Complete a degree transfer form in the online application by March 1st and follow Stage 2 requirements.

 *Please note: If you are applying for Journalism Co-operative Education, you need to indicate this on your university application by checking the appropriate box.

 Stage 2: Journalism Major Application

-You must submit a Journalism Dossier by March 1, 2020 (February 1, 2020 for International applicants) that includes the following:
+You must submit a Journalism documents by March 1, 2020 (February 1, 2020 for International applicants) that includes the following:

 1. Letter of Intent written in English.
 The letter should be approximately two pages double spaced and include the following:

 a.
 Introduce yourself to the admissions committee.
 Tell us about yourself and why you want to study journalism.

 b.
 Tell us about a work of journalism you feel is important and inspiring.
 The journalism you write about can be from a newspaper, an online publication, audio (including podcasts), video (including documentaries), photographic or multi-media.
 It can be a piece of journalism that has had national or international attention.
 It can also be journalism that has made a difference to a smaller community.